ibm-watson-data-lab/hybrid-cloud-tutorial/tutorial/tutorial.md

 ## Set up a secure gateway

 In this tutorial, we’ll set up a secure gateway for access a sample Apache CouchDB<sup>TM</sup> database (note: the point of using CouchDB is to verify that the Secure Gateway instance works.
 You can replace it with any database of your choice to achieve the same results).
-Of course, the whole point of a secure gateway is to provide secure, protected access, but here in Part 1, we won’t yet configure specific security settings.
-First things first: for now, we’ll just set up the basic connection.

 ## Install Docker client